top of page

 Nature Leaders

-Could you have survived without shelter, food, or water thousands of years ago?
-This is the central focus of Nature Leaders, as young adults are challenged to reach beyond what is comfortable and typical; allowing them the opportunity for specialized skill practice.
-Expect your child to be taught and practice knife and hatchet techniques, learn practical fire skills and understand our relationship within the natural world.
+Nature Leaders are challenged to reach beyond what is comfortable and typical allowing them the opportunity for leadership, team building, and specialized skill practice.
+Expect your child to be taught and practice knife techniques, learn practical fire skills and understand our relationship within the natural world.

-Nature Leaders Camp will run for two weeks: Monday, August 5th to Friday, August 9th and Monday, August 12th to Friday, August 16th.
-It is $300 per week per child.
-Parents can choose to register their child for a single week or for both weeks.
+Nature Leaders Camp will run for two weeks: Monday, August 3rd to Friday, August 7th.
+It is $320 per week per child.

 Camp is from 8:30-2:30 every day.

-To register for this upcoming camp please click on the link below:
+To register for this please click on the link below:

 Please email us at earthworkscfy@gmail.com for any questions.